 That said – Welcome!
 This blog is a space where I share a little bit of everything, not just tidbits related to our travel and living abroad experiences.
-American by citizenship, I have spent a third of my life living outside the United States and have been to 50 countries.
+American by citizenship, I have spent a third of my life living outside the United States and have been to over 50 countries.
 My husband and I have three girls and one boy, ages eight and under.
 Due to the nature of my husband’s work, we are always on the move.
 We recently relocated from the plains of southern Romania to urban San Diego, California.

 The more we travel and meet new people and places, the more we learn about our Creator and what is on His heart and mind.
 We hope to never lose our sense of adventure and awe as we sojourn in our city and around the world.
 My hope is that my writing encourages you to get out and explore and seek to understand the unknown and unfamiliar, even if you have small children.